datasnakes/OrthoEvolution/README.rst

 Dependencies
 ------------

-Currently, this package works with python 3.4 and upward.
+Currently, this package is optimized for ``python 3.4`` and upward.

 Installation
 ------------